Unstable Cores are the source of instability in chemical reaction networks: Generalized-unstable-positive feedbacks

-in the following sense: \begin{definition} A pair $(A,B)$ of $k\times k$ matrices is a called a \emph{twin-pair} if $\displaystyle \prod_{m\in\kappa'} A_{m\gamma(m)}=\prod_{m\in\kappa'} B_{m\gamma(m)}$ holds for every cyclic permutation $\gamma$ on a set $\kappa'$ of size $k'=1,\dots,k$. \end{definition} Twin matrices are in particular similar as they share the same characteristic polynomial and thus the same eigenvalues, but even more is true. \begin{lemma} Let $(A,B)$ be a twin-pair of matrices and $D$ be any diagonal matrix $D$.
-Then $(AD, BD)$ is a twin pair of matrices. \end{lemma} \begin{proof} We have whenever $\gamma$ is a cyclic permutation on $\kappa'$. \end{proof} Another valuable observation is that generalized-unstable-positive feedbacks that possess an autocatalytic twin are unstable-positive feedbacks, as the next lemma formally states. \begin{lemma} Let $S$ be a generalized-unstable-positive feedback, i.e., minimal with the property $\mathbb{P}$ of having a real-positive eigenvalue.
-If $S$ possesses an autocatalytic twin $A$, then $S$ is an unstable-positive feedback. \end{lemma} \begin{proof} $A$ is a generalized-unstable-positive feedback and autocatalytic; thus it is an unstable-positive feedback via Cor.~\ref{SIcor:genaut}. $S$ is a twin-matrix of $A$, which implies that any principal submatrix of $S$ shares the same Leibniz expansion as the respective principal submatrix of $A$.
+\begin{corollary} Let $S$ be a generalized-unstable-positive feedback, i.e., minimal with the property $\mathbb{P}$ of having a real-positive eigenvalue.
+If $S$ possesses an autocatalytic twin $A$, then $S$ is an unstable-positive feedback. \end{corollary} \begin{proof} $A$ is a generalized-unstable-positive feedback and autocatalytic; thus it is an unstable-positive feedback via Lemma~\ref{cor:genaut}. $S$ is a twin-matrix of $A$, which implies that any principal submatrix of $S$ shares the same Leibniz expansion as the respective principal submatrix of $A$.
 In particular, then, $S$ contains a proper unstable principal submatrix if and only if $A$ does.
 From the fact that $A$ is an unstable-core, i.e., $A$ does not contain any proper unstable principal submatrix, it follows that $S$ is an unstable-positive feedback. \end{proof}

-The unstable positive feedback $S_3$, on the other hand, has no twin autocatalytic core.
-Since only a single off-diagonal entry is negative, \eqref{SIeq:twins} can never hold for a pair $(S_3, A_3)$ where $A_3$ is a Metzler matrix because the parity of the negative signs can never match.
-See sections \ref{SIsubsec:A} and \ref{SIsubsec:B} for examples of pairs of networks that contain twins unstable core $(S_1,A_1)$ and $(S_2,A_2)$.
-The definition of twins does not seem to offer a clear chemical interpretation behind sharing the stability features.
-This underlines that similarities in the global dynamics of networks possessing twin cores are not to be expected, a priori.